Cybersecurity-LINKS/draft-vesco-perugini-tls-ssi/README.md

 [the instructions](https://github.com/martinthomson/i-d-template/blob/main/doc/SETUP.md).

 # Running Code
-The implementation of this technical specification is available on GitHub
+The code implementing this technical specification is available as open source for anyone who wishes to contribute.

-**OpenSSL** with proper modification to work with VCs and DIDs https://github.com/Cybersecurity-LINKS/openssl
+**OpenSSL** with appropriate modifications to work with VCs and DIDs https://github.com/Cybersecurity-LINKS/openssl

-**Provider** implementing the required SSI functions https://github.com/Cybersecurity-LINKS/openssl-ssi-provider
+**Provider** that implements the required SSI functions https://github.com/Cybersecurity-LINKS/openssl-ssi-provider